naugehyde/bt-sensors-plugin-sk/README.md

 - IMPORTANT Set `Scan for new devices interval` to `0` after configuration is complete.
 The plugin will run but in Bluetooth-rich environments, or if you have a long range BT 5.3 device, the system Bluetooth stack may fail after 4 hours or so.
 - There's no way that I know of to remove a SK Path without restarting the server.
 So if any active paths are changed by the plugin, you'll still see them hanging around in the data browser growing stale until you restart the server.
 - RPi 3/4/5/CM400s when running an Access Point on the on board Wifi can cause a problem connecting to devices through the onboard BT.
 The only known fix is to disable the onboard Bluetooth and use a USB BT adapter.
 Alternatively, you can use a USB WiFi adapter.
 NOTE: This only applies to _connected_ devices like Renogy devices, LiTime batteries etc.

+### Problems saving the configuration after installing plugin for first time (fixed as of Version 1.2.5)

+Device config after being saved will appear to be "missing" after restarting.
+The config is in fact saved in the plugin config directory.
+All you have to do is Submit the main configuration then enable and optionally disable Debug.
+This, believe it or not, ensures that the config is marked as enabled.
+You should see your data now and upon restart.

 ## CONFIGURATION